va7deo/alpha68k/README.md

 ### Gang Wars Options

 - There is a toggle to swap inputs from Player 1 to Player 2 in Debug Settings.
 This will enable you to play as Jackie in Gang Wars instead of Mike while only having one controller connected.
-This only swaps inputs for the joystick, it does not effect keyboard inputs.
+Additionally, you can play as the additional time soldier in バトル フィールド / Time Soldiers.
+This only swaps inputs for the joystick and rotary control, it does not effect keyboard inputs.

 - There is a toggle to disable the laughter from enemies in Gang Wars located in Debug Settings.
 Enabling this will mute the laughter when an enemy knocks Mike or Jackie down.